rayct/zet/docs/1098/README.md

 ## Neurosciences
 ### Microbiome

+Why Your Gut Is Your Second Brain | Emeran Mayer on Health Theory

 * Why it’s important our body works synergistically?
 * How stress impacts gut interactions.
 * The interaction between the “big brain” and the “second brain”.